 Jump to: LSE Blogs; Further reading

-Blogs are good for telling people about work you’re doing; showcasing your findings; roughing out ideas that will turn into articles or even books; contributing to the policy or public conversation; and keeping yourself in the public eye.
+Blogs are useful for telling people about work you’re doing; showcasing your findings; roughing out ideas that will turn into articles or even books; contributing to the policy or public conversation; and keeping yourself in the public eye.
 Unlike with journals, you can turn an idea into published content quickly.

 Is blogging actual research?
 No, but it can help improve your work and build your profile.